stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### Context Addressing

-Find what you are searching <br> without knowing what it is.
+Find what you are searching <br> without knowing what it is <br> or where it is.

 ---